The West End

 - English Bay Polar Bear Swim – an event where hundreds of Vancouver folk swim in the icy waters at English Bay Beach on January 1st.

 - 420 Vancouver – a cannabis-themed event with live music and vendors selling all things related to marijuana at Sunset Beach on April 20th.

 - Cherry Jam Concert – live entertainment outside the Burrard Street SkyTrain Station as part of the Vancouver Cherry Blossom Festival in April.

 - West End Car Free Day – a pedestrian-only street festival on Denman Street in June.

 - World Naked Bike Ride – an annual protest against car culture and the petroleum industry where participants ride their bicycles around Vancouver in the nude.
 The event starts at Sunset Beach on a weekend afternoon in July.

 - Symphony at Sunset Beach – a free concert with the Vancouver Symphony Orchestra at Sunset Beach in July.

-- Celebration of Light – a series of three evenings between the end of July and the beginning of August where hundreds of thousands of people gather to watch fireworks displays just off English Bay Beach.
+- Celebration of Light – three evenings between the end of July and beginning of August where hundreds of thousands of people gather to watch fireworks displays just off English Bay Beach.

 - Vancouver Pride Parade & Festival – an LGBTTQ-themed festival with a parade and other festival activities in celebration of Vancouver’s gay community in late July and early August.